Hungry Happenings

 Everyone loves Rice Krispies Treats, so why not make them into a festive Easter basket candy!
 These adorable Rice Krispies Treat Lamb Pops might be too cute to eat, but once you take one bite you wont be able to stop!

 Store in an airtight container until you are ready to put them in your Easter baskets.
-To keep them fresh longer while in the basket, wrap them in a clear cellophane bag and tie with a ribbon.
+To keep them fresh longer while in the basket, wrap them in a clear cellophane bag and tie them with a ribbon.

-Items used to create this project that are available on Amazon.com (commission earned for sales)
+Items used to create this project are available on Amazon.com (commission earned for sales)

 More Easter Treats